prabhakarBU/corteva_weather_ingestion/README.md

 Approach 2: ( Triggers )
-Could use some tool or create another listener that keeps listening and triggers an api call to call the ingest function.
+Could use some tool or create another listener that keeps listening and triggers an api call to call the ingest function.<br/>
-Tools that could be used:
+Tools that could be used:</br>
--Mage ( a data orchestration tool and also has Api triggers integration )
+-Mage ( a data orchestration tool and also has Api triggers integration )</br>